quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company stores user data in AWS.
+### A company stores user data in AWS.
 The data is used continuously with peak usage during business hours.
-Access patterns vary, with some data not being used for months at a time.
+Access patterns vary, with some data
+not being used for months at a time.
 A solutions architect must choose a cost-effective solution that maintains the highest level of durability while maintaining high availability.